tulip/oplogtoredis/README.md

 You must set the following environment variables:

 - `OTR_MONGO_URL`: Required.
 Mongo URL to read the oplog from.
-This should point to the `local` database of the Mongo server.
+This should point to the `local` database of the Mongo server and will match the `MONGO_OPLOG_URL` you give to your Meteor server.

 - `OTR_REDIS_URL`: Required: Redis URL to publish updates to.